Bitagora/bitagora-web/static/en/terms.md

 ---
 ## Terms of service

 The following Terms of Service (“Terms”) govern the use of the Bitagora voting platform (“Bitagora Platform”).
-The Bitagora Platform consists on the open-source software applications Bitagora Node and Bitagora Booth, as well as any other websites, networks, servers and applications deployed as part of the polls being conducted with these software packages.
+The Bitagora Platform consists on the open-source software applications Bitagora Node and Bitagora Booth, as well as any other websites, networks, servers and applications deployed as part of the elections or polls ("Polls") being conducted with these software packages.

 Prior to any use of the Bitagora Platform, the User confirms to understand and expressly agrees to all of these Terms, as well as to the [Privacy Policy](./privacy.md) ("Privacy Policy") provided together with the Terms.
 All capitalized terms in this agreement will be given the same effect and meaning as in the Terms.

-The purpose and function of the Bitagora Platform is to facilitate the celebration of confidential, reliable and secure elections or polls ("Polls") through a decentralized validation system sustained on a blockchain public ledger.
+The purpose and function of the Bitagora Platform is to facilitate the celebration of confidential, reliable and secure Polls through a decentralized validation system sustained on a blockchain public ledger.

 The group of developers and other personnel that is now, or will be, involved in the development, promotion or management of the Bitagora Platform is named the “Bitagora Team.”
 The Platform will be developed by persons and entities who support Bitagora, including both volunteers and developers who are paid by nonprofit entities interested in supporting the Bitagora Platform.